splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Tag Spotlight
     - :ref:`apm-tag-spotlight`

-  * - Use Trace Analyzer to detect patterns across billions of transactions to identify problems across any combinations of tags, services, and users in your environment.
+  * - Search and filter full-fidelity trace data to troubleshoot issues.
+Run ad-hoc aggregations on trace data to identify problems across any tag or attribute.
+View patterns in your traces to understand how latency or errors impact specific customer groups.
     - Trace Analyzer
     - :ref:`trace-analyzer`